Democratic candidates in the 2020 presidential election are already crisscrossing the country, trying to gain traction ahead of next year's primaries.

 Coming from a family for which immigration has meant opportunity — and from Texas, a state at the center of the border-security debate — Castro says a solution to tension surrounding the U.S.-Mexico border doesn't have to come at the expense of compassion.

 "We've lived this immigrant American dream experience.
-I share the belief that this country can continue to produce that kind of American dream," he says of his family's experience.
+I share the belief that this country can continue to produce that kind of American dream," he says.
 "Of course I believe in a secure border.
 But I think that we can achieve border security and also not lose who we are."

 On whether he supports "Medicare-for-all," a proposal put forth in Congress by Sen. Bernie Sanders that has split some Democratic presidential candidates